-- 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
-See "Preparing the workspace". - 2.
-The presence of the sample14 project is confirmed by using the "Dependency" view.
-If there is no sample14 project, import the project for the sample program into the NetCOBOL Studio workspace.
+1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
+See "Preparing the workspace".

+2. In the Dependency view, select the SAMPLE14 project.

+If there is no SAMPLE14 project, import the project for the sample program into the NetCOBOL Studio workspace.
 See "Importing sample program project into NetCOBOL Studio workspace".